 Alright alright, I’ll get the generic statement out of the way first.

-I have a unique perspective because I’ve lived in Chaing Mai Thailand, Ratchaburi Thailand and now Bangkok Thailand.
-All three are totally different and it allows me to give a pretty clear comparison.
+I have a unique perspective because I’ve lived in Chiang Mai Thailand, Ratchaburi Thailand and now Bangkok Thailand.
+All three are totally different and it allows for me to give a pretty clear comparison.

 With that out of the way I’m going to tell you that you’ll need 50,000 Baht per month to comfortably live in Bangkok Thailand.
-You’ll need 40,000 Baht to live in Chaing Mai and 33,000 baht to live in any random Thai town.
+You’ll need 40,000 Baht to live in Chiang Mai and 35,000 baht to live in any random Thai town.

 Let’s break it down by major expenses: